 - Ready to switch to alternate audio quickly

 Sometimes the internet waters are too rocky to make for a smooth video conversation.
 Sometimes the connection just gets too choppy to work.
 We’ve seen this with every online audio-video service out there, so rather than get too upset, we’re always prepared to switch when the video gets bad.
 In our case, we switch to the TurboBridge dial-in (phones just work, you know?).

 Give it a try, and let us know what you think!

-We’re having a good time using appear.in with our team, and think you will too.
+We’re having a good time using whereby.com with our team, and think you will too.

 Already love video conferencing for your remote teams, but haven’t yet locked your meeting process?
 Get yourself a Lucid Meetings account so you can run meetings that are fun AND productive at the same time!